World Heritage Sites

 - A link to the article(s) describing the context of my visit(s)

 The articles offer short introductions to fabulous destinations around the world.
 Enjoy!

-This serial heritage site consists of 33 belfries scattered across both regions of Belgium and 23 in Northern France.
-Once you are in the right...
+This serial heritage site, Belfries of Belgium and France, consists of 33 belfries scattered across both regions of Belgium and 23 in Northern...

-Brugge (or Bruges in English and French) is so charming, and so picture postcard perfect.
-There is so much to see, discover, learn and enjoy...
+The historic centre of Brugge (or Bruges in English and French) is charming and picture postcard perfect.
+There is so much to see, discover, learn...

-Judging by the entrance visitors usually are led through, the monumental Amar Singh Gate, this is undoubtedly a fortress - even with a moat around...
+Judging by the entrance visitors usually are led through, the monumental Amar Singh Gate, the Agra Fort is undoubtedly a fortress.
+It even has a...

 Built as a monument to the undying love and affection the emperor Shah Jahan had for his second wife, the Taj Mahal is one of the world's most...

 Imagine what the Mughal emperors of India did at Fatehpur Sikri.
 They spent 15 years planning and building a brand new capital, only to abandon it...